gethin101/Gethin-75/README.md

 | 0 | Shipping (will refund if extra) | Told to put this | £10 | $13.37 | [Slack](https://hackclub.enterprise.slack.com/archives/C083P4FJM46) |
 | **390** | **Total cost:** | **May vary slightly** | **£70.69** | **$94.49** | [BOM](/Bom.csv) |

-**Please note that I was told to add an extra estimate for shipping costs as well as the printing legion costs that I will return to HQ if not used**

-**Also lots of the AliExpress prices have been fluctuating up and down but I have just put down the current prices for my BOM**

 # Cart Screenshots